wootra/container-break-points/packages/container-break-points/README.md

 # container-breakpoints-react

-In the concept of responsive design, we use @media queries. when the screen size is changed, the UI layout or contents can be changed.
+In the concept of responsive design, we usually use @media queries. _BUT!_ when the container's size is NOT changed as the screen size is changed, the responive design easily becomes _PAIN_!!
+Yeah.
+Now we have container queries, but Why don't we have javascript controlled container query?
-But now we have @container queries which we can control each components or widgets more flexible.

-We can use CSS to manage the breakpoints in the container level.
-But If you want to manage its information in the javascript level, it becomes a little challenge to organize CSS/Components as a managable size.

-We have ResizeObserver to detect the size of the container.
-And This library started from there.
+`container-breakpoints-react` acts like container query, but what is better than container query is,

+- actually control rendering based on the size of `container` - HTML structure become simpler!
+- No CSS override is needed.
+Once you have already responsive flex/grid layout, just use this on top of that!
+- it is easy to use! fully `typescript` support! (your breakpoint name will be auto-completed)

+## Event driven update

+- while `container-breakpoints-react` still use context, it does NOT trigger whole children updates which made us to use state manager like jotai or redux.
+- the context just share ref objects, and only custom event will trigger each hooks to read the saved data.
+This design allows multiple update from ResizeObserver without triggering rendering. - it is FAST!!

+## Typescript auto-completion is the core of container-breakpoints-react

+I know typescript makes everybody lazy.
+And I am one of you guys.
+I don't want to type too much, I don't want to find documentation, just give me auto-completion options!!

+Yes..
+I know.
+So I made it as easy as possible.
+Try it out.
+And let me know how it feels like!

 ## Concept